GenerateApps/GT-Addons/README.md

-# GT-Addons
+# GenerateAddons
-Addons for GenerateTerminal
+Addons for GenerateTerminal & snippets!